Harvest at Holy Redeemer

 Who is Jesus?

-He is a real person?
+Is he a real person?

 What about death?

-Can anyone trust the bible?
+Can anyone trust the Bible?

 What’s the point to life?